 - 2.1.1.1.
 Used by the participating employers' as a qualifying workplace arrangement for auto-enrolment purposes. - 2.1.1.2.
 Members are not required to contribute into the 2011 Section.
-The transfer levy fund is used to make contributions to the 2011 Section in respect of each member and subsequently invested in a unitised fund known as the Footballers' Retirement Fund ("FRF"). - 2.1.1.3.
-The 2011 Section is administered by Broadstone Corporate Benefits ("Broadstone") and the FRF is a fund that sits on Mobius Life Limited's ("Mobius Life") platform, investing in a range of investment managers' funds provided through the Mobius Life platform. - 2.1.1.4.
-Members can elect to pay Additional Voluntary Contributions ("AVCs") and invest in funds that sit on Aberdeen Standard Investments Limited's ("ASI") platform, at the Trustees' discretion.
+The transfer levy fund is used to make contributions to the 2011 Section in respect of each member and subsequently invested into the Scheme's default investment strategy. - 2.1.1.3.
+The 2011 Section is administered by Broadstone Corporate Benefits ("Broadstone") and members' benefits are invested in the Scheme's default investment strategy, which sits on Mobius Life Limited's ("Mobius Life") platform, investing in a range of investment managers' funds provided through the Mobius Life platform. - 2.1.1.4.
+Members can elect to pay Additional Voluntary Contributions ("AVCs") and invest in the default investment arrangement (as well as its underlying funds), a selection of self-select funds, or funds that sit on Aberdeen Standard Investments Limited's ("ASI") platform, at the Trustees' discretion.